Abstract

 }

 installation is verifier-defined.
 The protocol does not parse it, but it commits to it through adminHash, createHash, and keyRingHash.
-A verifier implementation’s install function MUST fully write all validation-affecting state implied by installation into the verifier’s own deterministic account-storage namespace.
-Removed verifier state MAY remain in account storage, but it MUST be unreachable unless that verifier address is installed again through a later setKeyRing.
+For session verifier installs, the account router MUST derive each sessionVerifierInstance, store sessionVerifierInstances[sessionVerifierInstance] = InstalledSessionVerifier(verifier, keyRingHash), and call install with abi.encode(sessionVerifierInstance, installation).
+A session verifier implementation’s install function MUST fully write all validation-affecting state implied by installation into a deterministic account-storage namespace derived from sessionVerifierInstance.
+Because sessionVerifierInstance includes keccak256(installation), two installs of the same implementation with different installation bytes MUST use different validation-affecting storage slots.
+Removed verifier state MAY remain in account storage, but it MUST be unreachable unless the same session verifier instance is installed again through a later setKeyRing.

 Verifier implementations MUST NOT rely on validation-affecting state stored at the verifier implementation address.
 Validation-affecting state MUST live in account storage installed through the account router.